Asian shares sink on revived worries over recession, China

 A big concern for Wall Street has been whether the Fed can tame rates without sending the economy into a recession as it hits the brakes on growth.
 Businesses are seeing demand fall for a wide range of goods as inflation squeezes wallets.
 Analysts generally expect the U.S. to dip into a recession, even if it is mild and short, at some point in 2023.

-In other trading Friday, U.S. benchmark crude oil lost 6 cents to $81.16 per barrel in electronic trading on the New York Mercantile Exchange.
+Also Friday, U.S. benchmark crude oil lost 13 cents to $81.09 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained 67 cents to $81.22 per barrel on Thursday.